ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-01_Getting-Setup/02-Getting-Setup-On-Mac.md

 4. Login with the Apple ID that you just enabled with free developer privileges.

     ![Alt](assets/mac/add-account-xcode.png "Add Account to Xcode")

+## Install Yarn

+You may be used to using npm to install node dependencies.
+Expo recommends using Yarn.
+It just works better with Expo.

+1) In the terminal run `npm install -g yarn`

 ## Install Firebase Tools